janwilmake/uit/README.md

 As a first step I aim to create a plugin system that allows doing file filters and transformations with ease from the uithub UI.
 For intended plugins, check out [plugins.json](uithub/public/plugins.json) and [the spec](uithub/public/plugins.schema.json).

 Please open a discussion, issue, pull request, or [reach out](https://x.com/janwilmake) if you want a new module to be added to this list or have any unmet requirements.
 UIT is also looking for sponsors.
+More info: [CONTRIBUTING.md](CONTRIBUTING.md)

 # Previous work